Combinatorial Proofs in Bordered Heegaard Floer homology: The 3-manifold invariant

 \section{The 3-manifold invariant}

-In this section, we prove Theorem \ref{thm:invclosed}, showing that the homotopy type of the chain complex $\widehat{HF}$ given in Construction \ref{constr:invclosed} does not depend on the choices made.
+In this section, we prove Theorem \ref{thm:invclosed}, showing that the homotopy type of the chain complex $\widehatit{HF}$ given in Construction \ref{constr:invclosed} does not depend on the choices made.
 There are two main components of the proof, given by the two lemmas below.

-We let $\mathrm{MCG}_0(\slz^g)$ denote the strongly-based mapping class group on $F_{g,1}$, parametrized by the genus $g$ split pointed matched circle $\slz^g$.
+Let $\mathrm{MCG}_0(\slz^g)$ denote the strongly-based mapping class group on $F_{g,1}$, parametrized by the genus $g$ split pointed matched circle $\slz^g$.
+Recall that $\hg$ denotes the 0-framed handlebody, and its orientation reversal $-\hg$ is the $\infty$-framed handlebody.

 \begin{lemma}[Stabilization] Let $\psi$ be an element of $\mathrm{MCG}_0(\slz^g)$.
 Consider $F_{g+1,1}$, parametrized by $\slz^{g+1}$, as the surface obtained from $F_{g,1}$ by adding a handle in a neighborhood of the basepoint.
 Let $\mathring{\psi}$ be the element of $\mathrm{MCG}_0(\slz^{g+1})$ that fixes the new handle and acts as $\psi$ elsewhere.
 Then